Nanbu Senbei : Aomori’s Traditional Wheat Crackers

 Nanbu Senbei (南部煎餅)

-Typical flavoring foods for Nanbu Senbei include sesame seeds, peanuts and walnuts, but other than these, there are many variations.
-Nowadays, some Nanbu Senbei are made adding squid meat, pumpkin, apple, or cocoa powder.
+Typical flavoring foods for Nanbu Senbei are sesame seeds, peanuts or walnuts, but other than these, various foods can be used in Nanbu Senbei.

-The taste of Nanbu Senbei varies slightly depending on the area and the variety.
-Generally, Aomori’s Nanbu Senbei features being a little bit salty, while the one consumed in Iwate is slightly sweet in taste.
+The taste of Nanbu Senbei varies depending on the area and the variety.
+Generally, Aomori’s Nanbu Senbei features a little bit salty taste, while the one consumed in Iwate is slightly sweet in taste.

-As for the ones I have now, this peanuts-embedded one is a bit sweet,
+As for what I have now, this peanuts-embedded one is a bit sweet,

-this one with white sesame seeds features the subtle saltiness coming from soy sauce,
+this one with white sesame seeds has subtle saltiness that comes from soy sauce,

-and the one containing black sesame seeds is slightly salty, but doesn’t include soy sauce.
+and the one with black sesame seeds is slightly salty, but doesn’t contain soy sauce.